OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 * Create time series visualizations for each basin to display change of snowpack statistics over time.
 * Publish the results to State of Colorado platforms to allow web access for water managers.

-The above process is described in greater depth for SNODAS Tools users in the [SNODAS Tools User Manual](http://software.openwaterfoundation.org/cdss-app-snodas-tools-doc-user).
+The above process is described in greater depth for SNODAS Tools users in the `SNODAS Tools User Manual`.
 The following diagram illustrates the overall data flow and technologies that are used (to view the image full size, use the web browser feature to open the image in a new tab - for example, in Chrome right click and ***Open image in new tab***):